sheraliozodov77/road-ai-mlops/README.md

 Provision:
 - ✅ EC2 instance (t3.medium or g4dn.xlarge)
 - ✅ RDS PostgreSQL instance
-- ✅ S3 buckets for model & output storage
+- ✅ S3 buckets for model, output, and DVC storage

 Create a `.env` file with: